tt

 Today’s Scripture Reading

-These scripture readings relate to the Eata Readings (Exiles) in Celtic Daily Prayer, volume 2
+These Scripture readings relate to the Eata readings (Contemplative awareness) in Celtic Daily Prayer, volume 2.

 Today’s Meditation